 No. 5 Consider New Romance Carefully

 If you are not dating, it isn’t a bad idea to keep it that way until after a new custody arrangement is in place.
-If you’re already involved with someone, make sure the relationship is healthy enough for your children to be exposed to.
+If you’re already involved with someone, make sure the relationship is healthy enough for your children to be exposed to it.
 The standard advice is no sleepovers with your romantic partner while your kids are with you until after the custody hearing.